 Renovating your business’s glass storefront makes sense for a number of reasons.
 First and most importantly, a well-designed glass storefront welcomes customers in and creates a lasting first impression about the character of your business.
 Your storefront is what draws potential customers into your business, and a well-designed façade can add to the bottom line.

-Plus, glass storefronts let in loads of natural light, offer an opportunity to display products, and ensure your business stands out along crowded commercial corridors.
+Plus, storefront windows let in loads of natural light, offer an opportunity to display products, and ensure your business stands out along crowded commercial corridors.

 Is a new glass storefront on your business wish-list?
 Often, many business and property owners have a bevy of questions when they sit down to plan a project.
 What are my options for storefronts?
 What are the costs?
 How do I remodel the storefront to fit in – but also stand out – from my neighbors?
 If you have questions like these, you’re not alone; Aeroseal can help.

 For decades, our team has built and designed glass storefront windows for businesses and renovated historic storefronts all along the East Coast and Ohio.
 We want to share some of that expertise with business and property owners considering storefront remodels and renovations.

 Glass Storefront Elements to Consider